d2l-ai/d2l-en/chapter_optimization/momentum.md

 d2l.show_trace_2d(f_2d, d2l.train_2d(gd_2d))
 ```

 By construction, the gradient in the $x_2$ direction is *much* higher and changes much more rapidly than in the horizontal $x_1$ direction.
-Thus we are stuck between two undesirable choices: if we pick a small learning rate we ensure that the solution does not diverge in the $x_2$ direction but we're saddled with slow convergence in the $x_1$ direction.
+Thus we are stuck between two undesirable choices: if we pick a small learning rate we ensure that the solution does not diverge in the $x_2$ direction but we are saddled with slow convergence in the $x_1$ direction.
 Conversely, with a large learning rate we progress rapidly in the $x_1$ direction but diverge in $x_2$.
 The example below illustrates what happens even after a slight increase in learning rate from $0.4$ to $0.6$.
 Convergence in the $x_1$ direction improves but the overall solution quality is much worse.

 ```{.python .input  n=4}
 eta = 0.6